Reading the Inventory Transactions Report

 Title: The name of the item being transacted.

 Date: The date when the inventory transaction occurred.
-If this was a backdated adjustment, the report will display this information.
+If this were a backdated adjustment, the report would display this information.

 Qty: The quantity of items involved in the transaction, indicating the number of units added or deducted from the inventory.